Peripheral Arterial Disease Specialist in Fountain Valley, CA

 - Painful extremities

-While PAD can occasionally be treated by lifestyle changes and medication, surgical intervention by highly skilled interventional radiologists using minimally invasive procedures such as angioplasty and stenting, is used to successfully treat advanced forms of this disease.
+While PAD can occasionally be treated by implementing lifestyle changes and taking prescribed medication, surgical intervention using minimally invasive procedures such as angioplasty and stenting, is used to successfully treat advanced forms of this disease.

-As minimally invasive procedures, angioplasty and stenting are generally low risk procedures that result in significantly improved outcomes.
-In addition, these procedures are performed in an outpatient setting, require mild sedation and permit patients to return to their daily routines quickly with an improved quality of life.
+As minimally invasive procedures, angioplasty and stenting are generally low risk treatments that result in significantly improved outcomes.
+In addition, these procedures are performed in an outpatient setting, require mild sedation, and permit patients to return to their daily routines quickly with an improved quality of life.

-Performed as a minimally invasive procedure by an interventional radiologist, angioplasty helps to restore blood flow through a narrowed or blocked artery.
-The procedure is performed in a dedicated vascular x-ray imaging suite so that the radiologist can view the placement of specialized instruments.
+Performed as a minimally invasive procedure, angioplasty helps to restore blood flow through a narrowed or blocked artery.
+The procedure is performed in a dedicated vascular X-ray imaging suite so that the radiologist can view the placement of specialized instruments.

 During the procedure, the patient is mildly sedated and a small incision is made.
-Using x-ray guidance the interventional radiologist inserts a catheter with a special balloon at the tip directly into the blocked artery.
+Using X-ray guidance, Dr. Bethencourt inserts a catheter with a special balloon at the tip directly into the blocked artery.
 The catheter is then maneuvered through the artery to where the blockage is located.
 Once it is properly positioned, the balloon is inflated to compress the plaque outward against the artery wall and widen it resulting in restored blood flow.